jjnewman/CV/README.md

 I taught myself the fundamentals of C#, WPF, SQL and VBA and used the knowledge at work to:
 - Create prototype applications.
 One particular application was the conversion of a complex series of Visio flowcharts into an investor classification engine.
 My manager was quite surprised by how quickly I built it and from then on used it as the benchmark speed for the development team.
-- Review code with programmers during the development of new regulatory systems and to iron-out bugs quickly during the UAT process.
+- Review code with programmers during the development of new regulatory systems.
+This enabled logic to be refined and bugs removed quickly during the UAT process.
 - Automate repetitive Excel processes using VBA - this saved the team a considerable number of man-hours.

 I also developed a credit scoring application using C# / WPF for my Masters degree dissertation.